View of a suspension bridge and Grey Glacier

 Important information

-Camping + refugio: refugios (mountain hostels) are shared dorms with 4 or 6 beds and include sheets and blankets or sleeping bags, depending on the refugio.
+Camping + Refugio: refugios (mountain lodges) are shared dorms with four to six beds that include sheets, blankets, or sleeping bags, depending on the refugio.

-It is not possible to stay all nights in refugios, since the Perros and Serón sectors only have camping.
-Therefore, the "camping + refugio" option includes 5 nights in refugios and 2 nights camping.
+Accommodations in refugios every night of the tour are not possible because the Perros and Serón sectors only have a campsite (tents).
+Therefore, the "camping + refugio" option includes five nights in refugios and two nights in a campsite.

 Cancellation policy